infochimps-labs/ironfan-repoman/README.md

 ironfan-repoman lets you work with a unified pantry, but distribute batched updates to granular repos.

-To get started with ironfan, clone the [homebase repo](https://github.com/infochimps-labs/ironfan-homebase) and follow the [installation instructions](https://github.com/infochimps-labs/ironfan/wiki/install).
-Please file all issues on [ironfan issues](https://github.com/infochimps-labs/ironfan/issues).
+## Getting Started

+To jump right into using Ironfan, follow our [Installation Instructions](https://github.com/infochimps-labs/ironfan/wiki/INSTALL).
+For an explanatory tour, check out our [Hadoop Walkthrough](https://github.com/infochimps-labs/ironfan/wiki/INSTALL).
+Please file all issues on [Ironfan Issues](https://github.com/infochimps-labs/ironfan/issues).

 ## Index

-ironfan-repoman works together with the full ironfan toolset:
+ironfan-repoman works together with the full Ironfan toolset:

 ###Core Tools:

 * [ironfan-homebase](https://github.com/infochimps-labs/ironfan-homebase): Centralizes the cookbooks, roles and clusters.
-A solid foundation for any chef user.
+A solid foundation for any Chef user.
 * [ironfan gem](https://github.com/infochimps-labs/ironfan): The core Ironfan models, and Knife plugins to orchestrate machines and coordinate truth among your homebase, cloud and chef server.
 It comes with [ironfan-homebase](https://github.com/infochimps-labs/ironfan-homebase).
 * [ironfan-pantry](https://github.com/infochimps-labs/ironfan-pantry): Our collection of industrial-strength, cloud-ready recipes for Hadoop, HBase, Cassandra, Elasticsearch, Zabbix and more.
 * [silverware cookbook](https://github.com/infochimps-labs/ironfan-pantry/tree/master/cookbooks/silverware): Helps you coordinate discovery of services ("list all the machines for `awesome_webapp`, that I might load balance them") and aspects ("list all components that write logs, that I might logrotate them, or that I might monitor the free space on their volumes").
 Found within the [ironfan-pantry](https://github.com/infochimps-labs/ironfan-pantry).